Tomorrow's Television Tonight: Notable guests

 Surviving clips and program guides indicate that the series hosted a wide range of guests.
 Uploads to video-sharing platforms identify appearances by performers including John Goodman, Jane Krakowski, and Nathan Lane, among others.
 Because the show has not been systematically archived, the full guest list and episode order remain incomplete.

 Reception and legacy

 Tomorrow’s Television Tonight was among the many experimental programs that comprised Manhattan cable access in the late 1970s and early 1980s.
 Commentators note its “teetering on the edge of chaos” live energy and its role in giving performers an informal platform at a moment when cable was expanding as an alternative to mainstream networks.

 Episodes and archival status

 Limited episodes and references to episodes can be found in various collections.
 The New York Public Library has Three Interviews with Billie Mahoney, Phil Schapiro, Nick Yanni which features an interview from the show.
-An episode featuring Jaime Davidovich can be found in Jaime Davidovich's papers at NYU's Fales Library.
+An episode featuring Jaime Davidovich can be found in Jaime Davidovich's papers at New York University's Fales Library.
 Additional episodes survive in private hands and on online video platforms.